nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Add Test
+1. Adding a person to the ProfBook

+   1. Test case: `add n/John Doe p/98765432 a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
+      <br> Expected: Adds the person to the ProfBook.
+      <br> Now progressively remove or edit each attribute in the add command and view the outputs

+      1. Test case: Calling the same command `add n/John Doe p/98765432 a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
+         <br> Expected: This person already exists in the address book.

+      2. Test case: On changing name to lower case we can add the person `add n/john doe p/98765432 a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
+         <br> Expected: Adds the person to the ProfBook.

+      3. Test case: `add n/John Doe a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
+         <br> Expected: Invalid command format!

+### Get Statistics of last searched list of contacts

+1. Showing statistics of all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `stat`<br>
+       Expected: Tag, Type and Tutorial count of all the contacts are shown in the display

+1. Showing statistics of last searched list of contacts

+    1. Prerequisites: Search a group of contacts using the find command such as `find t/friends` command.
+Multiple persons in the list.

+    1. Test case: `stat`<br>
+       Expected: Tag, Type and Tutorial count of the last searched list of contacts are shown in the display

+### Edit Test
+1. Editing a person in the ProfBook
+   1. Test case: `edit 1 n/John Doe`
+      <br>Expected: Edits the person at index 1 and changes name to John Doe.

+   2. Test case: On changing index to 2 and running the command `edit 2 n/John Doe`
+      <br> Expected: This person already exists in the address book.
+      <br>Now progressively replace or add more attribute in the edit command and view the outputs

+   3. Test case: `edit 1 N/e0000000`
+      <br> Expected: Edits the person at index 1 and changes NUSNET_ID to E0000000 and Email to e0000000@u.nus.edu.

+### Find test

+1. Finding a person

+    1. Prerequisites: Multiple persons in the list.

+    2. Test case: `find n/alex`<br>
+       Expected: List shows contacts with name matching or partially matching 'alex'.

+    3. Test case: `find n/ alex`<br>
+       Expected: Invalid command format!

+    4. Test case: `find n/`<br>
+       Expected: Invalid command format!

+    5. Test case: `find l/`<br>
+       Expected: Invalid command format!

+    6. Other incorrect find commands to try: `find`, `find a`, `...` (where attribute type does not exist)<br>
+       Expected: Similar to previous.

 ### Delete test